AUSTRALIA'S ONLY PEAK BODY FOR

 Co-operatives and mutuals are member-owned businesses where benefits are derived and distributed equitably on the basis of use.
 They are a rational alternative to the investor-owned business model which prioritises returns to external shareholders.
+CMEs are often a response to market failure.
 Once established, many co-operative and mutual enterprises been highly successful, some serving their communities for more than 150 years.

 The seven co-operative principles ensure all stakeholders in the economy – customers, workers, suppliers – can have a say in business decisions.
 These are: